Pull to refresh

 Why it matters

 Cohen is trying to buy a company larger than GameStop with borrowed money.
-The outcome tests whether meme-stock cash can rewrite US e-commerce ownership.
+The outcome tests whether meme-stock cash can fuel a major e-commerce acquisition.

 Play on this story Voices Debate Predict